Neale-Lab/OctadRecombinationMapping/README.md

 Create images of every event using the R script ‘Event_Imager_Unannotatedv11.R’.
 This requires a number of datatracks which are in provided.
 Output: Master table of events, images of each event.

 Step 10.
-Manually annotate events
+Manually annotate events.
 Input: Event images and sorted event files
 Manually examine each image to check the category is correct, look for errors and write notes.
 Edit the sorted events file with any changes, and rename it “AEvents” for annotated events.
 For example, ‘AEvents_OM1_1500.txt’.
 Guidance for event categories can be found in this publication or in Marsolier Kergoat et al., 2017.